Portrait of the Academy

 Heinrich Lanz

-After several failed attempts in the 19th century, the Heidelberg Academy of Sciences owes its existence to the patronage of the Lanz family of industrialists from Mannheim.
-In 1909, in memory of Heinrich Lanz († 1905), who ran Germany's largest agricultural machinery factory, the family provided one million gold marks as endowment capital.
-The new academy was organized in the same way as other German academies (Berlin, Munich, Göttingen, Leipzig): two classes, the mathematical-scientific and the philosophical-historical, each headed by a secretary, who alternately represented the entire academy.
+After several failed attempts in the 19th century, the Heidelberg Academy of Sciences and Humanities owes Academy of Sciences and Humanities existence to the patronage of the Lanz family, industrialists from Mannheim.
+In 1909, in memory of Heinrich Lanz (d.
+1905), who ran Germany’s largest agricultural machinery factory, the family provided one million gold marks as endowment capital.
+The new academy’s organizational structure mirrored that of the other German academies (Berlin, Munich, Göttingen, Leipzig): two divisions—the Mathematical-Scientific Division and the Philosophical-Historical Division—each headed by a secretary, who took turns representing the academy as a whole.

-According to the statutes of 1909, the "Heidelberg Academy of Sciences, Heinrich Lanz Foundation" (as it was known until around 1925) was an "association of scholars for the purpose of cultivating science, expanding it through research, and encouraging and supporting scientific investigations."
-Each class comprised ten full members, who had to be residents of Heidelberg, while associate members could come from the rest of Baden.
-Since 1920, the academy has been based in the former Grand Ducal Palace on Karlsplatz in Heidelberg.
+According to the statutes of 1909, the “Heidelberg Academy of Sciences and Humanities, Heinrich Lanz Foundation” (as it was known until around 1925) was an “association of scholars dedicated to the promotion of science, its advancement through research, and the encouragement and support of scientific inquiry.”
+Each class comprised ten full members, who were required to reside in Heidelberg; associate members could come from the rest of Baden.
+Since 1920, the Academy has been headquartered in the former Grand Ducal Palace on Karlsplatz in Heidelberg.

 The financial resources were insufficient for larger projects of its own.
 During the period of inflation, the foundation's capital was almost lost, without the Heidelberg Academy receiving regular government subsidies in return; it was only from 1928 onwards that it received support from the state of Baden in varying amounts.
 The first major undertakings were the "Recovery of the fossil finds from Mauer (Homo heidelbergensis)" (duration 1910-1944) and "The Babylonian-Assyrian Dictionary" (duration 1912-1925).